kbebys/EatHealthy/readme.md

-# Marketplace
+# EATHEALTHY
 ## My first project

-### This project is created because my programming learning and mainly uses PHP
+## Why did I create it?

+I created this project to learn PHP.

+## What is Eathealthy?

-Marketplace is the place in web when people can sell and buy its own local farm products such as e.g. vegetables and fruits.
+This is an advertising service, where people can sell and buy their own local farm products such as vegetables and fruits.

+The project is based on MVC design pattern.
+It uses PHP v8.01 for back end and Bootstrap v4.6.x for responsive front end.

+All data is store in connected MySQL database, implemented with CRUD approach.

+At the moment Eathealthy supports:

+- browsing added advertisements with search filters
+- login/register system
+- user panel with options:
+  - adding, editing and deleting advertisements
+  - adding, editing user data
+  - changing password
+  - deleting account